The lies and dark secrets top Forever Living managers are hiding

 Why MLM reps’ financial secrets are so important – and relevant

-You might ask what someone’s business accounts have to do with anyone else.
-And normally you’d be right – unless you are an employee, shareholder, investor or creditor, a company’s finances are their business, literally!
+You might ask what someone’s business or personal accounts have to do with anyone else.
+And normally you’d be right – unless you are an employee, shareholder, investor or creditor, a company or person’s finances are their business, literally!

-But when the purpose of that business is to recruit others to the same business, as in an MLM, its finances are relevant.
+But when the purpose of that business, or that individual’s job is to recruit others to the same business, as in an MLM, their finances are relevant.
 Because they represent the truth of the opportunity that is being sold to others.

 And when that truth is at odds with the lies that are told, and the fake lifestyle being promoted, then that truth needs to be known.
 Because hopefully, it will help prevent more vulnerable victims from being sucked in by the lies.

 And the truth, as the above examples from Companies House show, is that even people at the top of MLMs like Forever Living are up to their ears in debt.
-Some even have insolvent businesses.
+Some even have insolvent businesses and are filing for bankruptcy.

 Not that this surprises us – it merely confirms research published by the FTC which concludes that, on average, 99.6% of all participants in an MLM will lose money when business expenses are taken into account.
 (Forever Living was one of the companies included in this research.)